Ferothanes/Portfolio-Freja-Kindstrand/README.md

-# 👩‍💻 Freja Kindstrand – Project Portfolio
+# 👩‍💻 Welcome to my portfolio!

-Welcome to my portfolio!
-Here you'll find a collection of my projects in data engineering, Python, SQL, and more – showcasing both technical depth and collaborative work.
+### Here you'll find a collection of my projects in data engineering.
+The repository showcases projects and workflows built using a variety of modern data and development tools.
+Below you can find some of my projects and a short summary of the primary tools used.

----

 ## 📂 Projects